SCIENCE 10th

 (CAPT)

-will be able to identify the best enzyme for juice production and variables
+Students will be able to identify the best enzyme for juice

-that affect the ability of an enzyme to function.
-This curriculum-embedded science performance task is related
+production and variables that affect the ability of an enzyme to function.
+This curriculum-embedded science performance

-Literacy and Numeracy, Strand IV – Cell Chemistry and Biotechnology.
+Inquiry, Literacy and Numeracy, Strand IV – Cell Chemistry and

 1.